taijusanagi/2024-eth-denver/README.md

 StoryTelller addresses this by offering a ChatGPT-powered gaming prompt registry.
 Users interact with prompts on-chain, and such content is archived using Story Protocol as IP, serving as the gateway to IP Finance, which incentivizes creators.

+## Challenges we ran into

+Our ambition was to pioneer the next wave of bottom-up intellectual property in the cryptocurrency domain.
+This involved extensive deliberation to identify the most fitting demonstration for our vision.
+After considerable discussion, we converged on the idea of integrating ChatGPT within a gaming framework, enabling interaction through blockchain technology.

+Subsequently, we identified the essential technologies for our project, notably Story Protocol, ETHStorage, and Chainlink.
+These protocols became the cornerstone of our product.
+We dedicated significant time to comprehending and experimenting with Story Protocol and ETHStorage, as well as integrating Chainlink Functions with the ChatGPT API.

+Given that these protocols are relatively nascent in the ecosystem, we encountered a scarcity of comprehensive documentation.
+This led us to seek assistance from the community to resolve specific issues.

 ## Technologies we used

 ![technical-detail](./docs/technical-detail.png)